Disclaimers: See Chapter 1

-Xena answer shocked her young lover.
+Xena's words shocked her lover.

 "Anyway."
 Xena continued.
 "Borias broke off from us, reminding me that he was entitled to half the money.
 When I travelled with Akemi to her island for the ransom, I was to learn that my heart was seeking something else.
 Akemi had us traversing all over Japa, until we arrived at a gravesite.
-She told me that we had to receive her grandfather's blessings in order to succeed.
+She told me we had to receive her grandfather's blessings in order to succeed.
 I had no clue what she was talking about.
-When I thought that she was taking me to her father's castle, Akemi was playing me for a fool.
-I was contemplating killing her there, but when she spoke of a weapon far superior to mines, or any other blade, I became enticed to have it."
+When I thought she was taking me to her father's estate, Akemi was playing me for a fool.
+I was contemplating killing her there, but when she spoke of a weapon far superior to mines or any other blade, I became enticed to have it."